sprd39/Cane_for_blind/index.md

 # Walking Stick For the Visually Impaired
 My project is a Smart Walking Stick for the Visually Impaired.
-You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
-As you complete your portfolio, remember your audience is less familiar than you are with all that your project entails!
+It helps the visually people cross streets, navigate potential obstacles, and helps them go about their day!
+It has a ultrasonic sensor that detects objects and plays a higher sound the closer the object is.
+I also have a water sensor attached to detect puddles.
+However, none of this could be possible without me joining Bluestamp.
+I joined Bluestamp to bridge the gap between my software engineering background and the tangible world of hardware.
+Working with an Arduino, connecting wires, experimenting with resistors, and integrating various sensors was a thrilling new challenge that pushed me to expand my engineering skill set.

 You should comment out all portions of your portfolio that you have not completed yet, as well as any instructions:
 ```HTML